Knife vs Natural Which Anti Aging Camp Are You In

 But if this all sounds anything but natural, then consider the lengths to which the needles-and-knives camp go.
 Many may hold off a full facelift for now – in favour of the fashionable mini-lift (where more specific areas such as the jawline are lifted) or less-invasive procedures such as the thread lift, where tiny – usually polymer – threads are passed under the skin and pulled to create tautness (the latest threads are self-contracting and shorter).
 But it’s fillers and Botox, which smooth and fill frown lines and crow’s feet, that are experiencing what the NHS last year described as “explosive growth” – accounting for nine out of 10 procedures undertaken in Britain.

 In this scarily unregulated area of the market, your fate is sealed by the experience (and judgment) of whoever is administering the injections.
 Botox is generally repeated every three to four months, while the latest semi-permanent fillers last for anything from one to two years.
-Yet despite the exponential growth in use, few women are open about using either treatment, both of which have been stigmatised in part by the shocking faces of some high-profile users.
+Despite the exponential growth in use, few women are open to using either treatment, both of which have been stigmatized in part by the shocking faces of some high-profile users.

 Others are more honest.
 Earlier this year the actress Robin Wright told this magazine that she used “sprinkles”, her euphemism for Botox injections in various parts of her face.
 “Doesn’t everyone?” she asked.